waldnerf/ggbluebadge/vignettes/intro-2-ggbluebadge.md

 ![](figures/V-unnamed-chunk-2-5.png)

-Now, let’s add the CSIRO logo to the figure.
+You can add the CSIRO logo to your figures the `add_logo` function.

 ``` r